julelang/manual/src/compiler/compiler-optimizations.md

 Enables special optimizations for pointers.

 - Simplifies immediate pointer dereferencings.
 For example, if the address of the variable `x` is accessed immediately after its pointer is obtained, it directly simplifies it to `x`.
 This optimization can be useful in eliminating the cost of expressions used to break immutability with Unsafe Jule.
-- Simplifies getting pointer of references.
-Since references implemented as pointers and dereferenced automatically, there is no need to dereferencing and getting pointer again.
-Compiler uses pointer of the reference directly.

 ---